edubart/nelua-lang/docs/pages/overview.md

 local i: *integer
 ```

-Pointers are straight translated to C raw pointers.
+Pointers are directly translated to C raw pointers.
-Unlikely C pointer arithmetic is disallowed,
+Unlike C, pointer arithmetic is disallowed.
-to do pointer arithmetic you must explicitly cast to and from integers.
+To do pointer arithmetic you must explicitly cast to and from integers.
 {:.alert.alert-info}

 #### Unbounded Array

-An an array with size 0 is an unbounded array,
+An array with size 0 is an unbounded array,
 that is, an array with unknown size at compile time:

 ```nelua